schibsted/spid-tech-docs/resources/articles/flows/payment-method-flow.md

 ## Results

-Like all SPiD flows, the user will, upon successful completion of the flow, be sent to the `redirect_uri` along with a `code` parameter (that must be consumed as per all flows to identify the returning user), but also with an added parameter `payment_id` which is id of the payment method the user selected.
+Like all Schibsted account flows, the user will, upon successful completion of the flow, be sent to the `redirect_uri` along with a `code` parameter (that must be consumed as per all flows to identify the returning user), but also with an added parameter `payment_id` which is id of the payment method the user selected.